we

 David Spencer

-David is a senior seeking a BA in International Studies…
+David is a senior seeking a BS in International Studies…

 Lluvia Montelongo